ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Recursion.md

 Common examples of where recursion is used :

-* Walking recursive data structures such as linked lists, binary tres, etc.
+* Walking recursive data structures such as linked lists, binary trees, etc.
 * Exploring possible scenarios in games such as chess

 Recursion always consists of two main parts.
 A terminating case that indicates when the recursion will finish and a call to itself that must make progress towards the terminating case.